shulme801/Hulme-Portfolio/README.md

 		* A link to the deployed project.
 * Contact information
 	* Name, email, phone number.
-	* Link to my resume.
+	* Link to my resume in PDF format.

 ## Technologies used for Portfolio
 ### Materialize